Keyfactor/digicertsym-cagateway/README.md

 This gateway integration supports the Digicert MPKI platform.
 It handles Enrollment, Renewal, Revoke and inventory by multiple seat Ids.

-#### Integration status: Production - Ready for use in production environments.
+#### Integration status: Pilot - Ready for use in test environments.
+Not for use in production.

 ## About the Keyfactor AnyGateway CA Connector

 This repository contains an AnyGateway CA Connector, which is a plugin to the Keyfactor AnyGateway.
 AnyGateway CA Connectors allow Keyfactor Command to be used for inventory, issuance, and revocation of certificates from a third-party certificate authority.

----

----

 # Getting Started
 ## Standard Gateway Installation